 First create an OBlock by selecting track icons.
 Then create Portals by dragging an icon that overlaps two OBlocks.
 Then create OPaths by selecting the portal icons and track icons that indicate the path.
 Finally perhaps add a signal to protect an OBlock by selecting the portal of the approach.
 The result of this editing transforms the track in your layout panels to indicator trackage displaying the states of the blocks and their paths by color without altering the original look of the panel.
 These operations are done from the CircuitBuilder menu items and are detailed below.

 Panel files previously made with Panel Editor can be used with Circuit Builder as long as they can be loaded into this version of JMRI.
 Circuit Builder will guide you to upgrade plain track icons to Indicator Track icons.
-See The Item Palette for more information about Indicator track icons.
+See the Item Palette help for more information about Indicator track icons.

 CircuitBuilder is aware of all the objects defined in the Occupancy Block tables.
 When your layout track diagram is split up among several panels, each panel has a its own CircuitBuilder to edit its icons.
 It may post messages about missing icons but if the objects are not meant to be represented on that panel, ignore them.
 This "discrepancy" is due to the fact that OBlocks, Portals and Paths are global for all panels of your JMRI session, but each Circuit Builder is concerned only by the icons on its panel.